Why You Won’t Need a Wood Burning Stove in a Passivhaus - Even in a Power Cut

 Two types properties are compared, both with and without battery storage and PV solar panels:

-– A home built to Norway’s building standard, TEK17.
+– a home built to Norway’s building standard, TEK17.
 One of the strictest low-energy building standards in the world.

 What do the results reveal?